-So to be accurate and to give the Norfolk Islanders the deference they deserve, what I’m describing is a national plant rather than an Australian plant.
-The Norfolk Island group is over 1,000 kilometers east of our east coast.
-While those islands are geologically and biologically unique, there’s an overlap between some of the wildflowers bridging the ‘them and us’ of botany and gardening.
-But those islands are remote and have been left to their isolation long enough to evolve their own unique plant and animal species.
-The Norfolk Island Pine is the unique tree species that most people are familiar with and only exists in the wild on the Norfolk Islands.
+To be accurate, Hibiscus insularis is a national plant rather than an Australian plant.
+The Norfolk Island group of which Phillip Island is a part, is over 1,000 kilometres east of our east coast.
+While those islands are geologically and biologically unique, there’s an overlap between some of the wildflowers bridging the ‘them and us’ of Australian botany and gardening.
+But those islands are remote and have been isolated long enough to evolve some of their own unique plant and animal species including Streblorrhiza speciosa, a now extinct shrub.
+The most familiar extant endemic is the Norfolk Island Pine which is grown worldwide.

-About 30 or so years ago feral animals had eaten a lot of the soil-binding ground covers that prevented tiny Phillip Island from losing all its soil – as run off – into the oceans during rain.
-Fortunately feral animal activity is now constrained and the handful of surviving adult hibiscus have started regenerating by seed.
-To help things along the Royal Botanic Gardens, Sydney sent over seed and cuttings from about nine adult plants growing in their collections.
+Feral animals had eaten away a lot of the groundcovers that had prevented tiny Phillip Island from losing topsoil in stormwater run off into the ocean.
+Feral animals have now gone and the handful of surviving adult hibiscus have started regenerating by seed.
+To help the species recovery plan, the Royal Botanic Gardens, Sydney donated seed and cuttings from adult plants growing in their collections.

 In the wild this plants makes a largish, spreading shrub with beautifully layered branches and neatly serried rows of tooth-edged, little leaves.
 Pruned as a shrub they reach 3 or so metres high and 4-5 metres wide.
 Allowed to grow as a tree they’re often multi-trunked with a broad arching canopy, reaching to 4 or so metres high and 4-5 metres wide.
 Storms can break tree branches when in flower.

-I feed mine once a year with a pelletised, blended, organic fertiliser in autumn.
-Once every month they get a foliar feed with liquid seaweed.
-Curiously enough this is the one plant in our front garden that has to be regularly watered.
-And there, as I said to Denise, is the irony.
-My front garden hasn’t been watered since about November 2004.
-The only plant that must be watered is an Australian – sorry – a National plant – but it’s one of the most beautiful of all of our wildflowers.
+As I said to Denise, this is the irony.
+My front garden hasn’t been watered since 2005.
+The only plant that must be watered is an Australian plant, but the justification is that it’s also one of the most beautiful of our critically endangered wildflowers.